zomnium/garphql-spec/spec/Section 2 -- Language.md

   - SourceCharacter but not `"""` or `\"""`
   - `\"""`

-Strings are sequences of characters wrapped in quotation marks (U+0022).
+{StringValue} is a sequence of characters wrapped in quotation marks (U+0022).
 (ex. {`"Hello World"`}).
-White space and other otherwise-ignored characters are significant within a string value.
+White space and other characters ignored in other parts of a GraphQL document are significant within a string value.

+A {StringValue} is evaluated to a Unicode text value, a sequence of Unicode scalar values, by interpreting all escape sequences using the static semantics defined below.

 The empty string {`""`} must not be followed by another {`"`} otherwise it would be interpreted as the beginning of a block string.
 As an example, the source {`""""""`} can only be interpreted as a single empty block string and not three empty strings.

-Non-ASCII Unicode characters are allowed within single-quoted strings.
+**Escape Sequences**

+In a single-quoted {StringValue}, any Unicode scalar value may be expressed using an escape sequence.
+GraphQL strings allow both C-style escape sequences (for example `\n`) and two forms of Unicode escape sequences: one with a fixed-width of 4 hexadecimal digits (for example `\u000A`) and one with a variable-width most useful for representing a *supplementary character* such as an Emoji (for example `\u{1F4A9}`).

+The hexadecimal number encoded by a Unicode escape sequence must describe a Unicode scalar value, otherwise parsing should stop with an early error.
+For example both sources `"\uDEAD"` and `"\u{110000}"` should not be considered valid {StringValue}.

+Escape sequences are only meaningful within a single-quoted string.
+Within a block string, they are simply that sequence of characters (for example `"""\n"""` represents the Unicode text [U+005C, U+006E]).
+Within a comment an escape sequence is not a significant sequence of characters.
+They may not appear elsewhere in a GraphQL document.

-Since {SourceCharacter} must not contain some ASCII control characters, escape sequences must be used to represent these characters.
-The {`\`}, {`"`}
-characters also must be escaped.
-All other escape sequences are optional.
+Since {StringCharacter} must not contain some characters, escape sequences must be used to represent these characters.
+All other escape sequences are optional and unescaped non-ASCII Unicode characters are allowed within strings.
+If using GraphQL within a system which only supports ASCII, then escape sequences may be used to represent all Unicode characters outside of the ASCII range.

+For legacy reasons, a *supplementary character* may be escaped by two fixed-width unicode escape sequences forming a *surrogate pair*.
+For example the input `"\uD83D\uDCA9"` is a valid {StringValue} which represents the same Unicode text as `"\u{1F4A9}"`.
+While this legacy form is allowed, it should be avoided as a variable-width unicode escape sequence is a clearer way to encode such code points.

+When producing a {StringValue}, implementations should use escape sequences to represent non-printable control characters (U+0000 to U+001F and U+007F to U+009F).
+Other escape sequences are not necessary, however an implementation may use escape sequences to represent any other range of code points.
+If an implementation chooses to escape a *supplementary character*, it should not use a fixed-width surrogate pair unicode escape sequence.

 **Block Strings**